miekg/cf/README.md

 # CFengine pretty printer

 Experimental for now - but I believe I got *most* of the syntax elements right.
+Found a few examples of CFEngine files that are now placed in 'unparseable'.

+It will reformat comments and list using the max line width (default: 100).
+Everything element is indented by 2 spaces, no tabs are used.

-This extracts the lexer and parser from CFengine's source and converts it into a (Go) AST that we can walk and print.
+miekg/cf uses the lexer and parser from CFengine's source and converts it into a (Go) AST that we can walk and print.

 Install with: `go install github.com/miekg/cf/cmd/cffmt@latest`